The four best salmon rivers in Scotland – a sporting challenge

 Day two – River Tay Salmon Fishing

-The River Tay is Scotland’s largest salmon river and the catchment for the river stretches over to the West Coast.
+The River Tay is Scotland’s largest salmon river and the catchment area stretches over to the West Coast.
 The Tay is 117 miles long and home to the current biggest salmon caught in the UK.
 Weighing in at 64lbs and caught by Miss Georgina Ballantine in 1922, in the Boatpool in Glendelvine after a 105 minute battle.
 There have been many huge fish since and its not unusual to see large salmon of 30lb plus being caught each season.
-The Tay is a big river, so having a professional guide is essential, one who knows the salmon lies and the best flies to use for the Tay at each point in the season.
+The Tay is a big river, both in terms of length (117 miles) and in width, so having a professional guide is essential, one who knows the salmon lies and the best flies to use for the Tay at each point in the season

 Day three – Salmon fishing on the River Spey